SEND Information Report

 How accessible is the school both indoors and outdoors?

 Seaham High School is accessible to all students regardless of disability.
+More information on accessibility can be found on the school website.

 How are parents involved in the school?
 How can I get involved?